 By Damian D'souza Apr.
 30, 2019

-For ten years, ever since he first stepped into that crimson and gold suit, Iron Man’s been a role model.
+Ever since he first stepped into that crimson and gold suit, Robert Downey Jr’s Iron Man has been a role model.
 It’s not because he embodies my fantasy of being a genius playboy-billionaire-philanthropist in a high-tech suit who saves the day.
 It’s because of what Iron Man now symbolises – redemption through self-destruction.

-Last week I made yet another pilgrimage to the theatre to watch Avengers: Endgame and worship at the altar of Robert Downey Jr. For eleven years, ever since he first stepped into that crimson and gold suit, he’s been a role model.
+In April 2019, I made yet another pilgrimage to the theatre to watch Avengers:: Endgame and worship at the altar of Robert Downey Jr. For eleven years, ever since he first stepped into that crimson and gold suit, he’s been a role model.
 It’s not because Iron Man embodies my fantasy of being a genius playboy-billionaire-philanthropist in a high-tech suit who saves the day while having a good time that borders on the bacchanal.

 No, it’s because of what Robert Downey Jr and Iron Man in Avengers: Endgame, now symbolise – redemption through self-destruction.